10 Beautiful Mountains In Japan (with Hiking Information)

 6. Mount Shirouma

 The beauty of Mount Shirouma can be clearly observed at its peak, where we can see polished edges of Earth that look like the curves of a Kris sword.
-Mount Shirouma is one of the targetted peaks by Japanese mountain climbers seeking to try the spectacular asymmetrical ridges extending north to south of the mountain.

 Mount Shirouma Interesting Facts

-Mount Shirouma is one of the few remaining peaks in Japan where we can see year-round snowfields called Firn.
-Firns are the leftover snow from the past winter season that has been crystallized into a denser substance.
+Mount Shirouma is one of the few remaining peaks in Japan where we can see year-round snowfields called firn.
+Firn is the leftover snow from the past winter season that has been crystallized into a denser substance.
+Firn looks like wet sugar, but it is hard and resistant to shoveling.
+It is the stage in the middle of the snow being snow and glacial ice.

-Aside from that, it is here that we can find Hakuba Daisekkei Gorge, Japan’s “largest” snowy gorge.
+Aside from that, it is here that we can find the Hakuba Daisekkei Gorge, Japan’s “largest” snowy gorge.

 Nearest Town to Mount Shirouma